 |The "tax increment" or "increment" for the district is determined by multiplying the original tax rate by the captured tax capacity.
 This roughly equals the additional taxes paid by the captured tax capacity or the increase in taxes that occur as a result of the development.|

 The tax increment is used to finance development in two ways.

 1. The city can sell bonds repayable from the increment and invest the bond proceeds in the development.

 How is TIF used for affordable housing?

 In Minnesota TIF traditionally was used as a means of redeveloping urban areas that had old or worn-out buildings in need of replacement or rehabilitation.
 It was initiated as a tool to help with urban renewal (redeveloping "slums" and "blighted" areas).
-Its use has since spread to other purposes.
-TIF districts in Minnesota are generally used to:
+Its use has since spread to other purposes such as cleaning up pollution and providing economic development incentives.

-What problems are solved by Tax Increment Financing (TIF) policies?
+What problems are solved by Tax Increment Financing policies?

 |Solutions in Action|